Unter Null

+Unter Null (from German; Eng.: "Below Zero") is an American dark electro-industrial music act, founded in 1998 as a solo aggrotech project by Erica Dunham, when Dunham was age 17 and living in Seattle in the Northwestern United States.
+Dunham is trained in classical piano, cello and guitar.
+Live performances consist of Dunham on lead vocals.
+As of 2025, Unter Null is based in Los Angeles.

 History

 Unter Null (German for 'below zero') initially began as a powernoise project influenced by a number of similar prominent artists, including Noisex, Converter and P.A.L.
 Her first, self-titled, album was released in 2001.
 In 2002, she was signed to Leech and NTT/Annihilvs Records to release her second, web-exclusive album Neocide.
 In 2005, she signed to label Alfa Matrix.
 She has since released a number of EPs and albums, remixed several artists, and appeared on compilation albums.
 Her album The Failure Epiphany peaked at #4 on the German Alternative Charts (DAC) and ranked #43 on the DAC Top Albums of 2006.
 The same year, the Sacrament EP reached #6 on the DAC Singles chart.

 Music

 In early 2008, Dunham launched her side project Stray with the release of the self-titled a 2-CD album in cooperation with a number other bands including Mothboy, Detritus and Testube.
 In addition to regular live performances, Unter Null embarked on a short U.S. and European tour in 2005, then a longer European tour in 2006.

-In the spring of 2012, Erica relocated to Hamburg, Germany, where at the time of writing, Erica is currently on production of the next Unter Null album.